Buena Park City Council voted at the April 9, 2019 Special Town Hall Meeting to:

 Based on conversations with Mercy House about current operations at similar facilities, clients are not permitted to enter or exit the facility by foot.
 Instead, transportation must be arranged by motor vehicle (i.e. shelter shuttle, Uber, Lyft, OCTA bus, etc.) Staff also plans on providing routine updates to the City Council on the progress of the shelter before, during, and after commencement of operations.

 Staff is working diligently with the City Attorney and other North SPA members on the MOU that will ensure that the surrounding community is protected from any secondary effects of the proposed facility.
-This will include intensive design of facility improvements, the installation of an 8-ft. wall, 24-hour security, and service provider staff available on-site around the clock surveying the surrounding areas.
+This will include intensive design of facility, the installation of a security wall, 24-hour security, and service provider staff available on-site around the clock surveying the surrounding areas.
 Staff notes that Buena Park will have final authority and control of on-site security requirements and procedures, which will be developed in corroboration with the operator selected for the facility.

 The City Council and staff have visited Bridges at Kraemer Place in Anaheim, The Link in Santa Ana, and the interim site located at 2040 S. State College in Anaheim opened within the past few months.